msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 The necessary functions prototypes are already included in `rdt.py`.
 For the purposes of testing you may modify `client.py` and `server.py` to use these functions instead of those of RDT&nbsp;1.0.
 You will also submit a link to a YouTube video showing an execution of your code for each version of the protocol.
+Please make sure to include the link to your YouTube videos not in a text file, but through the D2L submission form.
+Also, please make sure that your YouTube videos are voiced over and point out that your code does the different things that the grading rubric asks for.
 Videos longer than 5 minutes will not be graded.

 ## Grading Rubric